'Mom, I’ve Been In An Accident. I’m In A Helicopter': Victims Recount Deadly 5-Vehicle Crash

 Then, the driver kept going.

-At the intersection of 103rd Street at NW 77 Avenue, troopers say the pickup hit a Hialeah Gardens Middle School bus, an Audi sedan, Ford sedan and Honda sedan.
+At the intersection of 103rd Street at NW 77 Avenue, troopers say the pickup hit a Hialeah Gardens Middle School bus, an Audi sedan, a Ford sedan, and a Honda sedan.

-Andra Pacheco says she received a call from her 19-year-old son, Alejandro Ruiz.
+Andra Pacheco says she received a call from her 19-year-old son, Alejandro Ruiz, who was airlifted to the Ryder Trauma Center.

 “Mom, I’ve just been in an accident.
-I’m in a helicopter,” she says in Spanish.
+I’m in a helicopter,” she said.

 He was driving the Audi.
-Pacheco says his face was fractured, but was glad it was not even worse.
+Pacheco said his face was fractured but was glad it was not even worse.

-“Truly, the angels helped us,” she says.
+“Truly, the angels helped us,” she said.

 “I was sitting in the car and the first impact, you know, happens, and we hear it.
 We both hear it.
-It’s kind of like thunder is what it sounded like,” says Alexis Rodriguez.READ MORE: SEE IT: Surveillance Video Captures Wild Shooting At Wendy’s Drive-Thru In North Miami Beach
+It’s kind of like thunder is what it sounded like,” said Alexis Rodriguez.READ MORE: Law Enforcement Takes Part In Simulated Motorcade Attack

 He was in the passenger seat of the Honda at a red light.

 “We kind of, like, froze up.
 We didn’t know what to do.
-Then it just hits us.”
+Then it just hits us,” he said

-He says, other than some scrapes and bruises, he and his dad, who was driving, are okay.
+He said other than some scrapes and bruises, he and his dad, who was driving, are okay.

-“We got really lucky,” Rodriguez says.
+“We got really lucky,” Rodriguez said.
 “Thank God.”

 The driver of the Ford also had to be airlifted along with a baby.
 Helicopter footage shows the woman being loaded on a stretcher with the baby on her chest.